 - Download the attached LEGACY ON24 API Data Salesforce Sales Cloud spreadsheet and start with the Instructions worksheet.
 This document provides the available fields that may be passed from ON24 to Salesforce.

-- Please work with your Salesforce admin team to configure any potential custom fields within Salesforce directly.
+- Please work with your Salesforce admin team to configure any potential custom fields directly in Salesforce.

 - Once the API Data document is completed, please send this document back to your Integration Specialist

-- Reminder - If our system doesn't see any activity on a specific token it will be disabled after 60 days.
-The number of days inactive will reset when it sees activity.
-You can see the Last Activity date and time by going to Platform Tools > Integrations > API Tokens.
-Warning notices will be sent for tokens as they approach 60 days without seeing activity.
+- Reminder: If our system doesn't detect any activity on a specific token, it will be disabled after 60 days.
+The number of days inactive will reset when activity is detected.
+You can view the Last Activity date and time in Platform Tools > Integrations > API Tokens.
+Warning notices will be sent for tokens that have been inactive for 60 days.

 - State Field Guidelines - ON24’s registration page includes a “state” field for USA and Canadian registrants.
 The state/province is spelled out (i.e., California, Florida, etc.).
 If your Salesforce org is setup to support 2 digits (i.e., CA, FL, etc.), then you will need to log into Webcast Elite, go to the event, add a custom field in the registration page, add a drop-down type field, and manually enter the 2 digits per state in the Choice 1, 2, 3, etc. fields.
 If you would like assistance with this, please contact your Customer Success Manager to explore a Professional Service team consultation engagement.

 - Country State Field Validation - Remove the Country State validation in the lead object under validation rules in Salesforce.
 Unfortunately, Scribe has issues putting the State and Country in the correct order, which is supposed to be Country first and then State next.
 If you are unable to remove the Country State validation, then setup an integration user in Salesforce if one is not provided to bypass the validation rule.
-Follow the instructions here.
+Follow the instructions for user exceptions in the FAQs tab.

 - If your Email Opt-In field is a text field, provide your Integration Specialist with the API values (i.e., yes/no, true/false, etc.).
 If you are not familiar with the difference between an API and label value, then please contact your administrator.